coot/ghc-tags-plugin/README.md

   ghc-pkg --package-db=PACKAGE_DB unregister z-ghc-tags-plugin-z-ghc-tags-library ghc-tags-plugin
   ```

-- The plugin is safe for concurrent compilation.
-Setting `jobs: $ncpus` is
+- The plugin is safe for concurrent compilation, i.e. setting `jobs: $ncpus` is
   safe.
-The plugin holds an exclusive (advisory) lock on the `tags` file.
+The plugin holds an exclusive (advisory) lock on a lock file.
+This
-  This will create synchronisation between threads / process which are using
+  will create synchronisation between threads / process which are using
   the same `tags` file.

 - If you are working on a larger project, it might be better to not collect all